HIV Symptoms

 I just learned that I have HIV and I want to know what to expect.

 It may be helpful to talk to other people who are also living with HIV.
 AIDS service organizations (ASOs) in your area may have (possibly virtual) support groups.
 If you prefer more private conversations, these organizations may be able to connect you to someone to talk to.
 Click here to find an ASO in the US.
-The Well Project’s A Girl Like Me blog offers a community of cis and trans women living with HIV who write personal accounts and about how they have handled their diagnosis, as well as their lives and relationships.
+The Well Project’s A Girl Like Me blog offers a community of women across the gender spectrum living with HIV who write personal accounts and about how they have handled their diagnosis, as well as their lives and relationships.

 Try not to rush into decisions as you figure out what to do next.
 The first step is to find a good health care provider who is familiar with HIV.
 An ASO may be able to help you find such a person and may also be able to help you get coverage if you do not have health insurance.
 If you need help getting HIV care and treatment in the US, check here to find a medical provider funded through the Ryan White program, which does not ask about immigration status.